aseichter2007/ClipboardConqueror/readme.md

 Supported Platforms:
 --------------------
 Clipboard Conqueror is designed to work seamlessly across multiple platforms including Windows, macOS, and Linux.
 It has been rigorously tested and optimized to ensure stability and compatibility.//??!!
 Dang, that is a complete lie.
 There are at least 2 bugs I havent nailed down, and I have no idea if this works on mac.
 Report your findings please.
-Linux and probably IOS have a couple extra steps, thank Herro for figuring that out.
+Linux and probably IOS have a couple extra steps, thank harrro for figuring that out.

 Notice://gtp, openai unimplemented.
 LMStudio is not supported yet either.
 --------
 When using the |||gtp:3| or |||gpt:4| commands, be aware that data will be sent to outside systems.
 This may be a breach of your companies data protection policy.
 I  tried pounding the pavement, I made marketing materials, now I gotta get back after a better resume and rattle the job boards.
 Lets ride odds on interviewer reactons to this tool.
 Place your bets.
-//unimplemented, consider secondary branch to avoid data protection policy issues.
+//openAI unimplemented, consider secondary branch to avoid data protection policy issues.

 You can safely use any other command to query sensitive data, and depending on your configuration, gtp commands can be sent to LMStudio to run against a larger slower model. //unimplemented